Dado Pršo: Personal life

-Pršo comes from a Serb family located in Obrovac, Zadar County.
+Pršo comes from a family located in Obrovac, Zadar County.
 His nephew Milan Pršo has mostly played for FK Rad and represented the Serbian national youth team.
 According to Milan, Dado's parents once lived in Bačka Topola, Serbia, but moved back to Zadar, Croatia.

-Pršo and his French wife Carol have two children, Nicoline (born c.
+Pršo and his wife Carol, who is French, have two children, Nicoline (born c.
 1999) and Lorenzo (born 2001), who is also a footballer.